 If you set out to create something for an average person, you're designing for someone who doesn't exist—no one.
 And that's exactly who will love it when it's finished—no one.
 Average is a brown puddle, and no one dreams about becoming a brown puddle some day.

 So why start anything by thinking about the average?

 If you want to make something dynamic and useful, you can't start with average.
-Reject average, embrace the different.
+Embrace the different.
 Think chiaroscuro.
 Find your weirdest viable customer and create something just for them.
 They'll love it.
 And they won't be able to help spreading the word about it, either.
 Suddenly, you've found your 1,000 true fans.

 The next time you get the urge to think about an average customer, I want you to picture the original Storm on the Sea of Galilee, in all its beauty and contrast.

 The world is lousy with mediocre things.
-Tchotchkes, made for an imaginary no one.
+Tchotchkes, made for no one.
 The last thing the world needs is more average stuff.

 The world needs more cross-pollination.
 The mixing of ideas across disciplines and perspectives.
 Be a cross-pollinator.
 The world needs more outsiders.
 The people willing to embrace the weird and make risky choices.
 Be an outsider.
 And I think the world needs Groundwork, to help bring these ideas to life.

 Enough brown puddles.
 Let's make something different and watch it grow from the ground up.